 When translating natural language questions into SQL queries to answer questions from a database, contemporary semantic parsing models struggle to generalize to unseen database schemas.
 The generalization challenge lies in (a) encoding the database relations in an accessible way for the semantic parser, and (b) modeling alignment between database columns and their mentions in a given query.
 We present a unified framework, based on the relation-aware self-attention mechanism, to address schema encoding, schema linking, and feature representation within a text-to-SQL encoder.
-On the challenging Spider dataset this framework boosts the exact match accuracy to 53.7%, compared to 47.4% for the state-of-the-art model unaugmented with BERT embeddings.
+On the challenging Spider dataset this framework boosts the exact match accuracy to 57.2%, surpassing its best counterparts by 8.7% absolute improvement.
+Further augmented with BERT, it achieves the new state of-the-art performance of 61.9% on the Spider leaderboard.
 In addition, we observe qualitative improvements in the model’s understanding of schema linking and alignment.